ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 The `MangledGlobal` class contains a reference to a global variable with a name that has been "`mangled`" to avoid name conflicts with other variables in the global namespace.

-In Python, name `mangling` is a technique that is used to protect instance variables in a class from being accidentally overwritten by derived classes.
+In Python, the name `mangling` is a technique that is used to protect instance variables in a class from being accidentally overwritten by derived classes.
 Name `mangling` works by adding a double underscore prefix to the name of an instance variable, which causes the interpreter to automatically rename the variable in a way that is unique to the class.

 For example, the instance variable `__mangled` in the `MangledGlobal` class would actually be stored as `_MangledGlobal__mangled` in memory, to avoid conflicts with other variables in the global namespace.